smikhalevski/roqueform/README.md

 By default, for a string key a parent object is created, and for a number key a parent array is created.
 You can change this behaviour with [custom accessors](#accessors).

-When a value is set to a parent field, derived fields are also updated:
+When a value is set to a parent field, child fields are also updated:

 ```ts
 const nameField = universeField.at('planets').at(0).at('name');